JamesPhillipsUK/vast/README.md

-# VAST
+# VisAST

-VAST - Visualise Abstract Syntax Trees for Python.
+VisAST - Visualise Abstract Syntax Trees for Python.

-VAST generates ASTs for a given Python script and builds visualisations of them.
+VisAST generates ASTs for a given Python script and builds visualisations of them.

 ## Install